Images are essential for selling your solutions online.

 When it comes to common mistakes in product imagery you want to avoid, it has got to be repetition.

 Yes, hiring a professional to shoot and edit your product photos can be expensive (and the DIY route is no less resource-intensive).
-Nevertheless, the investment pays off, mainly because different applications require different types of visuals.
+Nevertheless, the investment pays off, mainly because different applications require different visual styles.

 For example, product-on-white photographs are exceptional at showcasing your solutions in the mid-to-bottom stages of the funnel.
 However, they're not nearly as exciting as contextual photographs that depict the value your solutions offer.

-So, if you want to avoid bad product photography from harming your business goals, you must choose visuals based on what you want to accomplish.
+So, if you want to avoid bad product photography from harming your business goals, you must choose visuals that align with your goals.

-For instance, if you want to attract your target audience on social media, you should use exciting, contextual visuals that will grab your prospects' attention—similar to what Diana's Bananas does below.
+For instance, if you want to attract your target audience on social media, use exciting, contextually relevant visuals that grab your prospects' attention—similar to what Diana's Bananas does below.

 Source: Instagram